 The debrief for the program head by the PEV is less formal than the exit meeting.
 There should be sufficient discussion to ensure that the program head understands the shortcomings that have been identified.
-Information that could be helpful in addressing the shortcomings can be provided by the PEV, but care must be taken to avoid any impression of prescribing a solution.
+Information that could be helpful in addressing the shortcomings can be provided by the PEV, but care must be taken to avoid any communicate the team's impression of prescribing a solution.